onprint/craftar-client-dotnet/README.md

 ### Items
 #### Create item
-Create a new item, with a name given in parameter and the default collection Id from configuration.
+Create a new item, with a ItemRequest given in parameter.If no collection Id is given, it will use the default collection Id in configuration.
 #### Delete item
 Delete the item having the id given in parameter.

 ### Images
 #### Create image
-Create a new image, with the image content byte array and item id given in parameter.
+Create a new image, with a ImageRequest given in parameter.
 #### Delete image
 Deletes the image having the id given in parameter.